 People who want to take advantage of others are not unheard of, even on Fiverr.

 But do not worry!
-I'll give you the best advice on how to stay safe on Fiverr and avoid scams.
+We'll give you the best advice on how to stay safe on Fiverr and avoid scams.

 Tips To Avoid Getting Scammed On Fiverr

-Due to their failure to notice warning signs, buyers and sellers on Fiverr are frequently the victims of fraud.
+Due to their failure to notice specific warning signs, buyers and sellers on Fiverr are sometimes the victims of fraud.

 They put blind faith in others and anticipate receiving fair and honest treatment.
-The sad reality is that some people genuinely want to harm you.
+The sad reality is that some people genuinely want to take your money and run.

 Tips For Buyers